fireball777/Superstore-Investment-Analysis/README.md

 ### Results / Findings

-1. higher discounts lead to short-term sale spikes but are detrimental to long-term profit
+1. Higher discounts lead to short-term sale spikes but are detrimental to long-term profit
 2. It is observed that there is a gradual upward turn in sales as the years go by
-3. potential challenges related to product availability on the shelves
+3. Potential challenges related to product availability on the shelves

 ### Recommendations